 Homemade pasta sauce

-- Balsamic vinegar – balsamic vinegar is my secret ingredient in any homemade tomato sauce.
-It helps to brighten the sauce and helps to remove the canned flavor from the tomato puree/crushed tomatoes.
+- Balsamic vinegar – balsamic vinegar is my secret ingredient in any homemade tomato sauce, it cuts the canned flavor from the tomatoes. .

 How to make vegan baked ziti

-Peel and chop the onions and garlic.
-When the skillet is hot, add the onions, cook 4-5 minutes over medium heat.
+Cook the onions and garlic: Peel and chop the onions and garlic.
+When the skillet is preheated, add the onions, cook 4-5 minutes over medium heat.
 Once onions look almost done, add the garlic and cook 1-2 minutes, making sure the garlic doesn’t burn.

 Add the spices and tomato paste to the onion and garlic mixture.
 Stir well to coat the onions and garlic in the tomato paste before adding the rest of the sauce ingredients.

-When the water is boiling, add the pasta and cook 1-2 minutes less than recommended on the box.
-You want the pasta to be al dente as it will cook a bit in the oven as well and you don’t want it to get mushy.
+Cook the pasta: When the water is boiling, add the pasta and cook 1-2 minutes less than recommended on the box.

-While the pasta is cooking, drain the cashews and discard the water.
+Make the cashew sauce: Drain the cashews and discard the water.
 Add the cashews, fresh water, salt and garlic powder to a high-speed blender.
 Blend on high 1-2 minutes until creamy.

 Add the lentils to the marinara sauce and turn off the heat.
 Stir well.

-Once all the pasta is well coated, press it down into a single layer.
-Next pour the cashew cream over the top and smooth it out with the back of a spoon or spatula.
+Top the pasta with dairy free sauce: Pour the cashew cream over the top of the pasta and smooth it out with the back of a spoon or spatula.

 What to serve with dairy free baked ziti